royalfork/royalfork.github.io/_drafts/ecc.md

 Notice that it's impossible to create Signature(message1, alice) unless you have the private key for Alice.
 Thus, if we have a signature that can be verified with Alice's public key, we know that the message was signed by alice and only Alice.

+An ELI5 Example

+Imagine a classroom of kids who know multiplication but have not yet learned division.
+At the beginning of class, the teacher proclaims "My special number is 5".
+The kids know that if they multiply the teacher's special number by his signature, the result will equal the size of the message.
+Teacher sends the message "Twas always thus and always thus will be" (40 characters) -- signed "8".
+The kids multiply 5 * 8 = 40 and see that the message is indeed 40 characters long......it must be from the teacher!
+If someone had added or subtracted words to teh message, the math would no longer work, and since these kids are oblivious to the magic of division, they're unable to forge the teacher's signature.

+This is the main gist of elliptic curve digital signatures; the one endowed with the private key is endowed with the power of division, while public key holders can merely check that the signatures are valid.

 What are Elliptic Curves?

 Not to be confused with an "ellipse," elliptic curves look like: